Lecrapouille/TimedPetriNetEditor/README.md

 Arcs:
 - have no unique identifier.
-- are directed links between two nodes of different type given they unique identifier (i.e. the first arc links the origin place `P0` to the destination transition `T0`.
+- are directed links between two nodes of the different types given the unique identifier (i.e. the first arc links the origin place `P0` to the destination transition `T0`.
 Therefore an arc cannot link two places or link two transitions.
-- has unit of time (positive value) i.e. the arc `T0 --> P1` has 3 units of
+- has a unit of time (positive value) i.e. the arc `T0 --> P1` has 3 units of
   times (float).
 This time is only used for arc `Transition` to `Place` this means that for arc `Place` to `Transition` this value is not used but given in the JSON file to make easy its parsing.

-Note: this project does not use third part JSON library for a home made token splitter (see the `class Tokenizer` in the code).
+Note: this project does not use a third-part JSON library for a homemade token splitter (see the `class Tokenizer` in the code).

-## Related lecture and projects
+## Related lectures and projects

 - (en, fr) https://jpquadrat.github.io/ Some research based on timed Petri net and (max,+) algebra.
 - (en, fr) https://github.com/Lecrapouille/MaxPlus.jl My (max,+) toolbox for Julia, a portage of the http://www.scicoslab.org/ toolbox (since Scilab is no longer maintained).
-- (en) http://www.cmap.polytechnique.fr/~gaubert/HOWARD2.html the algorithm used
-  for computing the (max,+) eigenvalue used in ScicosLab MaxPlus toolbox and that I reused in this project.
+- (en) http://www.cmap.polytechnique.fr/~gaubert/HOWARD2.html is the algorithm used for computing the (max,+) eigenvalue used in ScicosLab MaxPlus toolbox and that I reused in this project.
 - (en) http://www.unice.fr/dgaffe/recherche/outils_grafcet.html GRAFCET editor.